To send money from Australia to Indonesia, you should use a money transfer service instead of a bank for the best exchange rate and lowest fees.

 Online international money transfer services usually have better rates and lower fees than banks.
-Using one of them to send money means the recipient will get more rupiah for the same amount.
+However, using one of them to send money means the recipient will get more rupiah for the same amount.

 Need to transfer money to Indonesia from Australia?